exakat/exakat-docs/Reference/Rules/Functions/EmptyFunction.rst

   Function or method whose body is empty.

 Such functions or methods are rarely useful.
-As a bare minimum, the function should return some useful value, even if constant.
+As a bare minimum, the function should return some useful value, even if constant; it may also throw an `exception <https://www.php.net/exception>`_, trigger an `error <https://www.php.net/error>`_ or simply `die <https://www.php.net/die>`_.

-A method is considered empty when it contains nothing, or contains expressions without impact.
+A method is considered empty when it contains nothing and it doesn't overwrite a `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_'s method.
+Constructors with promoted properties are considered non-empty.
-Methods which overwrite another methods are omitted.

 Methods which are the concrete version of an abstract method are considered.

 .. code-block:: php